thomasWeise/moptipy/README.md

 We *always* must maintain high coding and documentation standards from the very beginning.
 While `moptipy` may still be far from achieving these goals, at least we try to get there.

+Anyway, you can find our [full `make` build](https://thomasweise.github.io/moptipy/Makefile.html) running all the tests, doing all the static analyses, creating the documentation, and creating and packaging the distribution files [here](https://thomasweise.github.io/moptipy/Makefile.html).
+Besides the [basic `moptipy` dependencies](https://thomasweise.github.io/moptipy/requirements-dev.html), it requires [a set of additional dependencies](https://thomasweise.github.io/moptipy/requirements-dev.html).
+These are all automatically installed during the build procedure.
+The build only works under Linux.

 ### 8.2.
 Reproducibility